 What happens when you and your pet are dealing with the return to ‘normal’ life, and you working outside the home?

-If you’re feeling anxious about how your furry or feathery family member is responding to a sudden empty house, keep reading to learn how you can help your pet cope with separation anxiety.
+If you’re feeling anxious about how your furry or feathery family member is responding to a sudden empty house – or perhaps pets and breakups is your current situation – keep reading to learn how you can help your pet cope with separation anxiety.

 Separation anxiety in pets: what is it?

 Your pet is one of the family.
 The bond you build with them has long-lasting benefits for both you and your family.
-And for them as well!
+We know children growing up with pets experience many benefits.
+The same goes for our pets!

 But unfortunately, we can’t be with them all the time.
 Demands outside the home mean our pets sometimes get left inside it.